-A Creative design to be staged on a 30" round table, 30" from the floor with a black or gray tablecloth provided, overlays may be used and provided by the exhibitor.The exhibitor to be viewed and judged all around and must not exceed the table dimensions
+A creative design to be staged on a 30" round table, 30" from the floor with a black or gray tablecloth provided, overlays may be used and provided by the exhibitor.
+The exhibit to be viewed and judged all around and must not exceed the table dimensions.

-Limit four entries
+Limited to four entries